mohamedlotfe/transaction-tracker/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project to get the transactions for specifc Account address and display them and fetch data for each transaction
+Open [the demo]([http://localhost:3000](https://watch.screencastify.com/v/K0pXFeaTx4l7VFA4tkBJ) to view it.

+try Account address: with 0x2c1ba59d6f58433fb1eaee7d20b26ed83bda51a3

 ## Available Scripts